Clare Evans is perhaps best known for the UK edition of Time Management for Dummies.

 * * *

-To learn more about the Time Audit, Time Management for Dummies and her available coaching services, visit Clare's website.
+To learn more about Time Management for Dummies, visit Clare's website.